RSR Air/Fuel Ratio Gauges

 The RSR Air/Fuel Ratio Gauge becomes your expert witness...there is no more guessing or having two operators with two different opinions.
 If you see your mixture going dangerously lean you can instantly back off and save your motor.
 For developmental purposes you need to have quick answers for full power, transient and steady state operating conditions.
 The RSR Air/Fuel Ratio gauge is the best tool to provide these answers.

 We have included a calculator that shows the relationship of various fuels to one another in terms fuel ratios.
-At a Lambda value of "1" we have stoiciometry or the point at which the most complete combustion takes place.
-Values of Lambda less than "1" are richer than stoiciometry and Lambda values greater than "1" are leaner than stoichiometry.
+At a Lambda value of "1" we have stoichiometry or the point at which the most complete combustion takes place.
+Values of Lambda less than "1" are richer than stoichiometry and Lambda values greater than "1" are leaner than stoichiometry.
 You can enter a value for any fuel and the calculations will be automatically made for the other fuels as well a calculation of the corresponding lambda value.

 RSR Air Fuel Meters available with O2 sensor, without, or all by its lonesome

 We use four-wire heated sensors on our RSR EFI systems and use the single display O2 meter with the O2 sensor in the front exhaust port.
 "Heated" simply means it gets up to temperature quicker.
 Four wire sensors consist of: one signal wire, two heater wires and a ground reference wire.
-These heated sensors are also necessary if you get too far away from the exhaust port.
-How far away is too far away?
-Well, if you put the sensor under the vehicle and not near the engine you need a four-wire sensor.
-Another way to look at it is if you are more than 18" downstream, or if you have to go a long way to install it in the collector go to the four-wire sensor.
-If you can put the sensor near the exhaust port you can use a one-wire sensor.

 Late model Harley Davidsons with sequential injection require our dual display meters and use the oem narrowband (two wire) sensors.
-If you throw away your sophisticated Delphi ecu for some aftermarket wideband ecu (LSU4.2 etc.) these gauges won't help you as the voltages are completely different with wideband units.
+If you throw away your sophisticated Delphi ecu for some aftermarket wideband ecu (LSU4.2 /LSU4.9etc.) these gauges won't help you as the voltages are completely different with wideband units.

 There will be a test on this at 2 o'clock.